codecentric/merge-request-notifier/README.md

 | ------------- | ------------- |
 | <img src="./images/new-update-alert.png" width=500 alt="New Update Alert"> | <img src="./images/update-info.png" width=500 alt="Release Notes"> |

+## Troubleshooting
+### The tray icon is black even in dark mode
+The tray icon color currently does not depend on your internal dark mode settings, but on the OS theme as detected via the Chromium engine.
+If the detection does not work, you may force dark mode on startup via `merge-request-notifier --force-dark-mode`.

 ## Installation
 ### From release page
 The macOS installer is uploaded at the [releases page](https://github.com/codecentric/merge-request-notifier/releases).